ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 IANA is asked to register the following entry in the "Interface Description (if=) Link Target Attribute Values" registry within the "CoRE Parameters" registry group.

+* Value: ace.groups

+* Description: The KDC interface at the parent resource of group-membership resources is used to retrieve names of security groups using the ACE framework.

+* Reference: {{kdc-if}} of {{&SELF}}

+&nbsp;

 * Value: ace.group

-* Description: The KDC interface is used to provision keying material and related information and policies to members of a security group using the ACE framework.
+* Description: The KDC interface at a group-membership resource is used to provision keying material and related information and policies to members of the corresponding security group using the ACE framework.

 * Reference: {{kdc-if}} of {{&SELF}}